JorkDev/Python-Kafka-Reactive-Streaming/README.md

 5. **Explore and Customize**: Feel free to explore the codebase and customize it to fit your needs.
 You can modify the data sources, processing logic, and notification methods according to your requirements.

 6. **Contribute**: If you find any issues or want to contribute to the project, please submit a pull request or open an issue on GitHub.

-## Credits

-This project is brought to you by Kris Jenkins as a part of the Coding in Motion series.